When you wake up

 - Intravenous (IV) drip: A drip will be put into a vein in your arm.
 This will give you fluids until you are able to take fluids by mouth again.
 You may also be given antibiotics to prevent infection.

-- Drains: One or more thin tubes called drains will be attached to you near your wound.
+- Drains: One or more thin tubes called drains may be attached to you near your wound.
 These help to drain blood and fluid from the operation site to let your wound heal.

 - Epidural: You may have a thin tube called an epidural in your back.
 This is to help relieve any pain you might have.